 I had a stinging feeling in my heart that I needed to get right with God.
 I had been angry and though I didn’t leave Him, I was mean and inpatient.
 So, I asked God to forgive me and then I asked Him for the most unselfish thing I have ever or could ever ask Him.

 I got down onto my knees beside my bed and said to God, “The Bible says to ‘Delight yourself in the Lord, and He will give you the desires of your heart (Psalm 37:4).’
 So if this isn’t what you have planned for me, for us, then please, please take away this desire for me to have children.
 Because it hurts too bad and I don’t want to feel like this anymore.”

 I gave up my plan to God.
 And that was hard.
 But I think that’s what He was waiting for me to do.
 Stubborn me, took eleven years to give it up but I did.
 And I was instantly filled with peace.
 Everything would be alright, no matter what happened.

 I Heard His Voice

-At the doctor’s office were our beautiful 5-day old embryos ready for me and I was ready for them.
-The implantation went smoothly and I went to the bathroom to change back into my clothes when I was struck by the clearest “sound” of words from Romans 8:28 that spoke to my soul:
+At the doctor’s office, everything went smoothly and as I was dressing to leave, I was struck by the clearest “sound” of words from Romans 8:28 that spoke to my soul: